carlosoravia/carlosoravia/README.md

       <br>
       I used Tiwig as engine template (PHP based) with a CSM for special offers or other dynamic contents.
       <br>
-      For fornt-end part we decided to use Bootstrap for gryds parts, Jquery / CSS for animations and Vanilla Javascript fot the logic.
+      For front-end part we decided to use Bootstrap for gryds parts, Jquery / CSS for animations and Vanilla Javascript fot the logic.
     </li>
   </ul>
 </p>